Helly Hansen Lifa Stripe Crew Review

 The sewing pattern is not specific or on purpose at all.
 There are no gusseted underarms and not one, but two seams running over your shoulder where backpack straps would sit.
 You could probably buy a soccer jersey and it would be on par with this piece, and around the same price.

 And then it totally redeems itself.
-Well… maybe not totally but it helps.
-This had a great dry speed time but still came in 3 out of 9 with the Rab Merino+ 120 and the Patagonia Capilene Lightweight drying 10 minutes faster.
+Well… maybe not totally, but it helps.
+This had a great dry speed time, with our top contender drying out just a few minutes faster.

-This is the most affordable top that we reviewed.
-At only $40, the price is unbeatable but matches the quality of construction and attention to detail in the fit.
-Hard to justify when you can spend $9 more for the Patagonia Capilene Lightweight which receives high marks across the board.
+This the most affordable top that we reviewed — the price is unbeatable, but matches the quality of construction and attention to detail in the fit.
+Hard to justify when you can spend slightly more for significantly more quality.

 In summary, the lightweight synthetic Helly Hansen Lifa Stripe Crew base layer earns high marks in its superb ability to breathe and dry fast but falls short in warmth, quality of construction, and fit.
-An affordable option for high output activities in cool to cold weather but hard to justify with the Patagonia Capilene Lightweight being comparable in cost but leagues above in all other categories.
+An affordable option for high output activities in cool to cold weather but hard to justify with our Best Buy option being comparable in cost but leagues above in all other categories.

 — Roland Mott